 Your MTH electric type engine is equipped with Automatic Operating Pantographs.
-The Automatic Operating Pantographs must be unlatched before power is applied to the engine.
+The Automatic Operating Pantographs must be unlatched in order to operate.
 To unlatch the pantographs, hold the base of the pantograph and gently pull up on the contact slider.